Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 Consent within the Clients Details page

-The Consent Records section details:
+The Consent documents section details:

-“Collected” - proof of consent was collected, whether it is stored in our platform or in your own records
+Collected: Proof of consent was collected, whether it is stored in our platform or in your own records

 Uploading consent from the dashboard

-Resending digital consent forms from the dashboard
+Resending digital consent forms

 Revoking and deleting consent

 Revoke and delete actions are only available to agents (not to consumers) and they only apply to consent records you (or clients associated with your account) have added.
+To Revoke or Delete consent, visit your consumer's Clients Details page or your Consent Library and select the respective Actions button.

 Revoke: